divinorum-webb/tableau-extract-refresh-hackathon/README.md

 Pause and unpause Tableau Server (or Tableau Online) extract refresh tasks.

 ### Problem Statement
-What do you do if you need to pause an extract refresh task?
-You might manually click through your user interface to find a workbook and remove it from its schedule.
-But what about the published datasource the workbook uses?
-Looks like you'll need to manually disable that as well.

-This project strives to avoid the manual hassle.
-Just point to a workbook and say that you want to pause its extract refresh tasks.
-And we are done!

-Time to re-enable those extract refresh tasks?
-Point at the workbook and re-enable them.
+If you need to stop the extract refresh tasks for a workbook, datasource, or a workbook and its upstream datasources then you're in a bit of a pickle.

+You could:
+1) Suspend an entire schedule and all of its tasks, which stops your workbook's extracts but also goes nuclear on every other task depending on that schedule.
+2) Manually comb through your extract refresh tasks and delete the ones which you want to temporarily disable, with plans to manually recreate them later.
+3) Use Tableau APIs to automate what is otherwise a manual time vampire.

 ### Solution
-This Python code makes it possible for any team using the Tableau REST API to take what has been built here and integrate with their own environment to pause and unpause Tableau extract refresh tasks.
+This project makes it possible to pause the extract refresh tasks for the specified workbook or datasource.
+If you point to a workbook, its upstream datasources are automatically detected and they are paused as well.

+You can then unpause these extract refresh tasks.

 Capabilities are as follows:
 1) Suspending an entire Tableau Server schedule (Tableau Server only).